14 May Declutter, disinfect and organize your home, room by room, during the COVID-19 stay at home.

 Pantry and Fridge

-Approach the pantry in a similar way.
-Get rid of anything old, expired or unused.
+Many people stocked up on food before self-quarantining, so there’s a good chance that your pantry is full and cluttered.
+Similarly approach the pantry.
+Get rid of anything old, expired, or unused.
 Sort through dishes and serveware, throwing out any cracked or chipped pieces, damaged food containers, etc.

+Go through your supply of water bottles.
+Lastly, clean your refrigerator and freezer shelves, giving the shelves a good scrub down.
 Organizing the fridge and pantry will help you know exactly what you need when you do run out to the grocery store.

 The Entryways and Foyer